s1-howie/container-basics/README.md

     * *USER  Namespace*: Lets you map user accounts in the container to different user accounts on the underlying host (ie: mapping the container's root user to a non-privileged user on the host).

 2.  **Control Groups / cgroups (Limits)**: These limit how much CPU and Memory the container can use.
 This prevents one container from crashing the whole server.
-3.  **Union Filesystem (Storage)**: Allows llow containers to stack multiple read-only image layers into a single unified view, enabling efficient storage by sharing common data across different containers.
+3.  **Union Filesystem (Storage)**: Allows containers to stack multiple read-only image layers into a single unified view, enabling efficient storage by sharing common data across different containers.
 This architecture relies on a "copy-on-write" mechanism, where any modifications made by the running container are written to a thin, disposable top layer without altering the original underlying image.

 ---